Kitbase

 Kitbase Pricing

-Kitbase uses straightforward MAU-based pricing:
+Kitbase uses straightforward, transparent pricing:

 • Enterprise: Custom pricing with self-hosting option

-Key difference: Kitbase doesn’t charge per seat, so your entire team can access the dashboard without additional costs.
+All plans include a 14-day free trial, no credit card required.
+Kitbase doesn’t charge per seat, so your entire team can access the dashboard without additional costs.

 Feature Comparison